Purpose and Scope

 - The amount will be capitalized and credited to the corresponding endowment fund using the MIP rate in effect at the date of the request.

-- The Fund Financial Manager may request at any time to have prior year capitalized income de-capitalized explaining the need for the additional funds.
+The Fund Financial Manager may request at any time to have income capitalized within five previous fiscal periods de-capitalized explaining the need for the additional funds.
 The amount will be de-capitalized and credited to the corresponding spendable income fund using the MIP rate in effect at the date of the request.

 Requests will be accepted by e-mail from the Fund Financial Manager or by appropriately approved hard-copy submission.